alexeilebedev/openacr/txt/ssim2mysql.md

 `ssim2mysql` takes the following tables on input:
 ```
 CTYPE                COMMENT
 dmmeta.Ns            Namespace (for in-memory database, protocol, etc)
 dmmeta.Ctype         Conceptual type (or C type)
 dmmeta.Field         Specify field of a struct
 dmmeta.Substr        Specify that the field value is computed from a substring of another field
 dmmeta.Ssimfile      Ssim tuple name for structure
 dmmeta.Sqltype
+dmmeta.Dispsigcheck  Check signature of input data against executable's version
 ```